 What type and length of fur your dog has can impact how tolerant to cold he is.
 Short haired or shaved dogs have less fur to protect them from the cold and wind.
 Which means, they do not tolerate winter walks as well.
 For shorter haired dogs, do not walk them outside when the temperature is below freezing (32 degrees Fahrenheit) without a coat or sweater.
 Long and thick haired dogs are more tolerant to the cold.
 These dogs can handle walks outside in the cold, but these walks should be short.

-Size and body condition
+Size and Body Condition

 Body condition is also an important factor in determining how cold is too cold.
 Fat helps insulate the body and keep your dog warm.
 Many dogs, particularly hunting dogs, have fat under their skin.
 This is why labs can jump into freezing lakes.
 For this reason, dogs who are underweight should not be outside for extended periods of time in the cold.

 There are a variety of factors to consider when deciding how cold is too cold to walk your dog.
 In general, use caution when the temperature is below freezing.
 Keep walks short and brisk to help prevent your dog from getting too cold.
 Always be aware of other winter weather dangers, such as ice and sidewalk salt.
-For more information on sidewalk salt, see our previous blog post.